-- 7.60 All EAs published must be posted onto the Candidate's Platform or the Central Platform or deposited with the RO by the candidate for public inspection in the manner specified in this Part VII. - 7.61 A candidate must not display his/her EAs other than at the places permitted or authorised. - 7.62 Speeches orally delivered by a candidate during election meetings or ad hoc visits will not be treated as EAs, but the copies of the speech provided to the audience or media will be regarded as printed EAs.
-Given that the copies of speeches provided to the audience are regarded as printed EAs, the candidates concerned are required to comply with the requirements in this chapter regarding the distribution of copies of an EA and those on making available the copies for public inspection. - Areas use identical copies of an EA, each of the candidates concerned should post an electronic copy of the EA and the relevant information/documents onto his/her Candidate's Platform or the Central Platform or deposit 2 copies of the EA and a copy of the relevant information/documents with the RO(s) concerned.
-[S 92(2) and (3) of the EP (RRE) Reg] - 7.64 All copies of the EAs and the relevant information/documents must be made available for public inspection till the end of the period in which copies of election returns are available for inspection under s 41 of the ECICO, i.e. the period ending with the 30th day before the first anniversary of the date of the deadline for lodging the relevant election return [s 41(6) of the ECICO and s 92(7) of the EP (RRE) Reg].
+9.62 All EAs published must be posted onto the Candidate's Platform or the Central Platform or deposited with the RO by the candidate for public inspection in the manner specified in this Part VII.
+[Amended in June 2012]

+- 9.63 A candidate must not display his/her EAs other than at the places permitted or authorised.
+[Amended in June 2012] - 9.64 Speeches orally delivered by a candidate during election meetings or ad hoc visits will not be treated as EAs, but the copies of the speech provided to the audience or media will be regarded as printed EAs.
+Given that the copies of speeches provided to the audience are regarded as printed EAs, the candidates concerned are required to comply with the requirements in this Chapter regarding the distribution of copies of an EA and those on making available the copies for public inspection.
+[Added in October 2007 and amended in June 2012] - In the case where candidates contesting in the same or different constituencies use identical copies of an EA, each of the candidates concerned should post an electronic copy of the EA and the relevant information/documents onto his/her respective Candidate's Platform or the Central Platform or deposit 2 copies of the EA and 1 copy of the relevant information/documents with the RO(s) concerned.
+[S 105(2) and (3) of the EAC (EP) (LC) Reg] [Amended in June 2012, June 2016 and October 2021] - All copies of the EAs and the relevant information/documents must be made available for public inspection till the end of the period in which copies of election returns are available for inspection under s 41 of the ECICO, i.e. the period ending with the 60th day before the first anniversary of the date of the deadline for lodging the relevant election return (see para.
+8.23 of Chapter 8) [s 41(6) of the ECICO and s 105(2) and (7) of the EAC (EP) (LC) Reg].
 A candidate electing to comply with para.
-7.57(b) above must ensure that the Candidate's Platform is maintained till the end of the aforesaid inspection period to facilitate public inspection of the EAs [s 92(2)(b) of the EP (RRE) Reg].
-The DHA will also make public the Central Platform and the electronic address of the Candidate's Platform to facilitate public inspection of the EAs.
+9.59(b) above must ensure that the Candidate's Platform is maintained till the end of the aforesaid inspection period to facilitate public inspection of the EAs [s 105(2)(b) of the EAC (EP) (LC) Reg].
+The CEO will also make public the Central Platform and the electronic address of the Candidate's Platform to facilitate public inspection of the EAs.
 For a candidate electing to comply with para.
-7.57(d) or (e) above, the RO concerned will make available a copy of the EAs and the relevant information/documents for public inspection at a specified address as soon as practicable after copies of such EAs and information/documents have been furnished till the end of the aforesaid public inspection period [s 92(7) of the EP (RRE) Reg].
+9.59(d) or (e) above, the RO concerned will make available a copy of the EAs and the relevant information/documents for public inspection at a specified address as soon as practicable after copies of such EAs and information/documents have been furnished till the end of the aforesaid public inspection period [s 105(7) of the EAC (EP) (LC) Reg].
+[Amended in June 2012 and June 2016]